A Glass Slipper Adventure

 What if you discovered you’re afairy princess, but instead of taking the throne you want to be a warrior?

 The fairy kingdom is in an uproar.
 The lost heir to the throne has been found and everyone wants to know her identity.
-Except Ellery wasn’t brought up to be royal and doesn’t want anyone to learn she’s the newly found princess.
+Unfortunately, it’s me.

-To keep Ellery safe from court intrigue, her fairy godmother sends her on a secret mission to retrieve an important magical artifact.
-After a journey fraught with peril, Ellery discovers the real danger is still ahead.
-She must compete for the powerful relic against other champions from royal clans including someone she’d once loved and believed lost.
+To keep me safe from court intrigue, my fairy godmother sends me on a secret mission to retrieve an important magical artifact.
+After a journey fraught with peril, I discover the real danger is still ahead.
+I must compete for the powerful relic against other champions from royal clans including someone I’d once loved and believed lost.

-But to save the magical beings, Ellery will fight no matter the cost.
+But to save the magical beings, I will fight no matter the cost.

-As she battles to claim the precious prize, Ellery finds herself drawn once again to the skilled warrior who had stolen her heart.
-But he’s the enemy, wanting to destroy what she seeks to save, and she must decide: Is their love more powerful than magic?
+Battling to claim the precious prize, I find myself drawn once again to the skilled warrior who had stolen my heart.
+But he’s the enemy wanting to destroy what I seek to save, and I must decide: Is our love more powerful than magic?

 Sharp steel pressed against my neck.
 “This is the way to win, princess.”

 I sucked in a bitter breath and not from the closeness of the blade.
 Perry Moss couldn’t know the truth, few did.
 Because princess wasn’t just a taunt, it was a title.